 In a recent case, attorneys Fred Pritzker and Eric Hageman won a $10 million settlement for a man who was severely burned.
 Below is a picture of the remains of the house that was damaged when propane gas ignited.
 Our client, who was unaware that gas had leaked from the propane tank, lit a match and was blown off of this deck.
 He suffered second and third-degree burns on over 60 percent of his body, fractures, and brain damage.
 His life was irreparably changed.

 Personal Injury Lawsuit | How Much is My Explosion Case Worth?

 Several factors need to be considered to determine how much a case is worth.
 In the case described above, the settlement was high because of the severity of the burns, permanent brain damage, and our client’s inability to continue to run his business, along with other factors.
 In addition, Fred and Eric found multiple companies to sue, each with insurance money that could be used to pay our client.
 In many cases, the amount of money recovered is severely limited by insurance coverage limits.

 In most cases, injuries include burns, which cause severe pain, scarring, and in some cases, loss of limbs.
-Our law firm is representing a man who lost a leg, an arm, and an ear when he was burned from the heat of the inferno that erupted from an exploding gas line.
-It is a miracle our client is still alive, and we are working hard to make sure he is fully compensated.
-The amount Fred and Eric asked for in the demand letter and the lawsuit documents is based on their understanding of the case and their years of experience.
+Our law firm has represented a man who lost his leg, arm, and ear when he was burned from the heat of the inferno that erupted from an exploding gas line.
+It is a miracle our client is still alive.
+The amount Fred and Eric asked for in the demand letter and the lawsuit documents was based on their understanding of the case and their years of experience.

 What Happens When I Decide to Sue for Compensation?

-To sue for a compensation, your lawyer may take the following steps:
+To sue for compensation, your lawyer may take the following steps:

 - Gather evidence needed to prove your case and get you the money you deserve;